garethjmsaunders/digital-code-style-guide/html.md

 ### General formatting

+As [@mdo](http://mdo.github.io/code-guide/) says in his code guide, "Strive to maintain HTML standards and semantics, but not at the expense of practicality.
+Use the least amount of markup with the fewest intricacies whenever possible."

 * Use soft tabs with FOUR spaces.
 Spaces are the only way to guarantee code renders the same in any environment.
 * Nested elements should be indented once (four spaces).
 * Always use double quotes ("), never single quotes ('), on attributes.
 While optional, include quotes to improve code readability.